chililisoup/BigSignWriter/README.md

 <hr>

 ### `config/bigsignwriter-config.json`
-Contains coordinates to render the 'large text' button at.
+Contains coordinates to render the 'big characters' button at.
 Also contains `characterSeparator`, which dictates what should separate each of the large characters, which is a single space by default.

 <hr>